hummingbot/hummingbot/documentation/docs/developers/strategies/vwap.md

 ## Strategy

+The VWAP strategy attempts to limit the market impact of each individual user order.
+It accomplishes this by calculating the potential order sizes that can be placed in order to guarantee a user-specified upper bound on price slippage.
+In this strategy, the price slippage and corresponding order sizes are always calculated as if they are market orders, even if this is not the case.
+By doing do, the strategy achieves the goal of limiting the market impact of orders rather than limiting the actual price slippage of the orders.

-The VWAP strategy fetches the order book and calculates the total open order volume up to percent_slippage.
+To achieve the goal of limiting the market impact of orders, the VWAP strategy fetches the order book and calculates the total open order volume up to percent_slippage.
 If no order is outstanding, an order is submitted which is capped at order_percent_of_volume * open order volume up to percent_slippage.
 The previous order is filled before the next is submitted and if an order is currently outstanding no action occurs.

 ![Figure 1: Placing orders](/assets/img/VWAP1.svg)